seL4/docs/Hardware/CEI_TK1_SOM/L4TCan/index.md

 You want to replace the file in drivers/net/can/mcp251x.c

+{% include note.html %}
-NOTE: this is NOT the same as the file in mainline kernel, it has a hack that fixes a problem I had with the device tree not recognising clock nodes.
+This is NOT the same as the file in mainline kernel, it has a hack that fixes a problem I had with the device tree not recognising clock nodes.

 This means that this file will only work with an MCP251X that has a 20MHz crystal!
+{% include endnote.html %}

 I've also added a lot of debugging information to the driver so that dmesg is a bit more helpful.